◂ home

 Philosophy

-Why provenance discriminates, and the bounded claim that follows.
+Why provenance discriminates, how the thesis grew teeth, and the bounded claim that follows.

 // session :: engram.philosophytransmit